SylviaOne/Repo-hub/README.md

-## How does a dyslexic poet write?
-Inverse.
+## When does a joke become a dad joke?
+When it becomes apparent.